-- Sustainability and Biodiversity: Aggregates and industrial sand producers are proactive members of their communities who operate sustainable businesses, both during production and at the end of a quarry's life cycle.
+Sustainability and Biodiversity: Aggregates and industrial sand producers are proactive members of their communities who operate sustainable businesses, both during production and sale as well as at the end of a guarry's life cycle.
 Operators ensure closed sites are responsibly reclaimed and add community benefits once extraction is completed.
-Reclaimed quarries can take many different forms depending on where they are located, including farmland, parks, wildlife habitat areas, water reservoirs, community developments, recreation spots, nature preserves, alternative energy generation and more.
+Reclaimed quarries can take many forms depending on where they are located, including farmland, parks, wildlife habitat areas, water reservoirs, community developments, recreation spots, nature preserves and alternative energy generation.
 NSSGA members are effective stewards of the land.
-They value innovation that enhances sustainability throughout the supply chain and create state-of-the-art solutions that improve our homes, businesses, and schools.
-NSSGA supports incentivebased programs and a flexible sustainability strategy that allows our members to increase their operations' sustainability during extraction and reclamation based on the individual needs of each business. - Farm Bill Reauthorization: NSSGA will be working to enact legislative priorities in the 2023 Farm Bill, which sets policy and funding for all federal engagement with our farm and food ecosystem.
-We are seeking to promote research and development on the use of aggregate biproducts in topsoil restoration, fertilizer manufacturing and as a best practice for water retention and carbon capture.
-Doing so will create new opportunities to promote soil health and drive sustainability across the marketplace. - Domestic and Renewable Energy Production: In the face of inflation and global pressures on oil production, it is critical that action be taken to support our domestic oil and gas industry and the workers and businesses that supply them.
+They value innovation that enhances sustainability throughout the supply chain and creates state-of-the-art solutions that improve our homes, businesses and schools.
+For example, finding environmentally and socially beneficial strategies to utilize quarry fines (traditionally a waste material) in road construction, as a soil enhancement, or sequester of carbon.
+NSSGA supports incentive-based programs and a flexible sustainability strategy that allows our members to increase their operations' sustainability during extraction and reclamation based on the individual needs of each business.

+■ Farm Bill Reauthorization: NSSGA is working to enact legislative priorities in the 2024 Farm Bill, which sets policy and funding for all federal engagement with our farm and food ecosystem.
+We are seeking to promote research and development on the use of aggregate by-products in topsoil restoration, fertilizer manufacturing and as a best practice for water retention and carbon capture.
+Doing so will create new opportunities to promote soil health and drive sustainability across the marketplace.

-NSSGA encourages policies that allow greater investment in the domestic production and supply of energy resources to normalize the price of energy inputs.
+Domestic and Renewable Energy Production: In the face of global economic challenges it is critical that action be taken to support our nation's domestic oil and gas industry and the workers and businesses that supply them.
+NSSGA encourages policies that allow greater investment in the domestic production and supply of energy resources to normalize the availability and cost of energy inputs.
 Aggregates and industrial sand producers face volatile and ever-changing fuel inputs that hamper our ability to reliably produce materials.
-NSSGA supports an all-of-the-above energy strategy, that includes developing energy deliverables like wind, solar, hydropower and other renewable sources.
-We urge expanded investments in renewable energy infrastructure that will improve the environment and create thousands of jobs, while also providing our country with a diverse energy industry.
+NSSGA supports an all-of-the-above energy strategy, that includes developing green energy deliverables like wind, solar, hydropower and other renewable sources.
+We urge expanded investments in renewable energy infrastructure that will improve the environment and create thousands of jobs, while also providing our country with a diverse and durable energy industry.
 These investments will incorporate multiple sectors and ensure energy resources are reliably and efficiently delivered to millions of Americans.
+However, policies must recognize there will still be a long transition period moving towards greater reliance on renewable energy and it is impossible for industries to change overnight.
 Efforts to reinforce the strained energy sector will help minimize future dependence on foreign producers and maintain America's position as a global energy producer.

-■ Access to Construction Materials on Federal Lands:

-It is crucial for communities located near federal lands to access the resources necessary for building roads, bridges, schools, hospitals, homes, and businesses.
-NSSGA has long opposed efforts to withdraw or impede mining rights on federal lands, where aggregate and industrial sand operations responsibly supply these construction materials.
+■ Access to Construction Materials on Federal Lands: It is crucial for communities located near federal lands to access the resources necessary for building and maintaining roads, bridges, schools, hospitals, homes and businesses.
+NSSGA has long opposed unprincipled efforts to withdraw or impede mining rights on federal lands, where aggregate and industrial sand operations responsibly supply these construction materials.
 Additional legislative or regulatory hurdles, including enacting withdrawal proposals, would significantly increase the cost of public works projects by creating the need to import the stone, sand and gravel required to develop and repair infrastructure and buildings.
 This unnecessarily increases costs and uncertainty, while the nation confronts economic challenges and inflation.